Skup-cioo/Automation---Tool/README.md

-# Selenium-RestAssured-Java - Simple tool for testing
+# Selenium-RestAssured-Java

+Welcome to Selenium-RestAssured-Java, a simple tool for testing!

-Here we can find GUI tests for sites like https://selenium08.blogspot.com, https://trytestingthis.netlify.app/.
-These sites provide simple tasks to test your automation skills.
-Also here we will find API tests wrote in RestAssurd based on API https://github.com/vdespa/Postman-Complete-Guide-API-Testing/blob/main/simple-grocery-store-api.md#Status and https://reqres.in/.
+This repository houses GUI tests for websites like [Selenium08 Blog](https://selenium08.blogspot.com) and [Try Testing This](https://trytestingthis.netlify.app/), offering straightforward tasks to enhance your automation skills.
+Additionally, you'll find API tests written in RestAssured, utilizing APIs such as [Simple Grocery Store API](https://github.com/vdespa/Postman-Complete-Guide-API-Testing/blob/main/simple-grocery-store-api.md#Status) and [Reqres API](https://reqres.in/).

 # Quickstart

-In project I used Page Object Model and Wrapper Method project patterns.
-And of course the DRY rules.
+Within this project, I've implemented the Page Object Model and Wrapper Method design patterns, adhering to the DRY (Don't Repeat Yourself) principles for efficient and maintainable testing.